-In this paper, we aimed to unearth effect of context on the acceptability of revealing deletion events (RQ2).
-Thus, we leveraged CI to systematically unroll the contextual factors in the scope of deletion privacy.
 We selected the CI parameter values relevant to deletion privacy by surveying earlier work and conducting pilot studies. \cref{tab:ci_infoflow} contains the full list of our CI parameter values.
-Note that, this list is not exhaustive.
-However, as a first, it does cover a range of information flows in the scope of deletion privacy and demonstrate the generality of our approach. ~\cref{sec:survey_instrument} details the exact questions asked in our survey.
-Next we present our CI parameter values.
+Note that this list is not exhaustive.
+However, as a first, it does cover a range of information flows in the scope of deletion privacy and demonstrates the generality of our approach. \cref{sec:survey_instrument} details the exact questions asked in our survey.
+Next, we present our CI parameter values.

-\textbf{Sender \& Subjects} for each deletion, the sender of the information flow will be the user itself.
-However, a deleted post can have different subjects.
-We consider prior work on ego networks and social circles to design four distinct subjects ~\cite{hill-socialnetsize-03,arnaboldi-2012-activityEgonet}---(i) the user, (ii) family members, (iii) friends, (iv) coworkers/acquaintance.
+\textbf{Sender \& Subjects} In this set-up for each flow, the sender is the user (who deleted), and the subject is who the deleted post was about.
+We considered prior work on ego networks and social circles to design four distinct subjects ~\cite{hill-socialnetsize-03,arnaboldi-2012-activityEgonet}---(i) the user, (ii) family members, (iii) friends, (iv) coworkers/acquaintance.
 We also included ``not specifying a subject'' as \textit{null} i.e., control condition.

 \textbf{Recipients} for social content deletion is the individual (or organization) that notices the user's deletion.
-We include users' social circles in our list recipients along with two other entities--a company that collects and archives the deletions of the users and the government.
+We include users' social circles in our list of recipients along with two other entities--a company that collects and archives users' deletions and the government.

-\textbf{Transmission Principles} in this scenario is the method that a recipient uses to discover the deletion.
-We consider three discovery methods---(i) discovery due to checking/observing the user profile regularly to observe any change in the user's profile (ii) discovery due to an interaction with the post (e.g., liking, commenting, reposting, sharing, etc.), (iii) not specifying a discovery method (\textit{null} i.e., control condition).
+\textbf{Transmission Principles} are methods that a recipient uses to discover the deletion.
+We considered three discovery methods---(i) discovery by checking/observing the user profile regularly to observe any user-profile change (ii) discovery due to an interaction with the post (e.g., liking, commenting, reposting, sharing, etc.), (iii) not specifying a discovery method (\textit{null} i.e., control condition).